 A Western PA Medical Malpractice Attorney Could Help to Fight for You

 Every medical provider in Indiana, PA and around the country must provide competent care.
-While this is no guarantee of a positive outcome, there is a general requirement that a doctor will take every reasonable step to work towards a good result.
+While this is no guarantee of a positive outcome, there is a general requirement that a doctor will act in accordance with the standard of care.
 Failure to take these steps may be an example of medical malpractice.

 A Western PA medical malpractice lawyer could help you investigate, initiate, and litigate medical malpractice.
-The attorneys at Marcus & Mack could help with every stage of the process, from an initial evaluation, to locating a qualified expert witness, to pursuing your rights in settlement talks and court.
+The attorneys at Marcus and Mack could help with every stage of the process, from an initial evaluation, to locating a qualified expert witness, to pursuing your rights in settlement talks and court.
 Contact us today to schedule an initial consultation.